Monitoring of swimming pools

 - categorised by risk

 Private supplies tend to be unreliable.
-They need much supervision and maintenance which is not always provided by owners.
+They need supervision and maintenance which is not always provided by owners.
 A connection to the public water supply is generally a better and safer option.

 A public register of supplies is maintained and an Annual Return is made to the Scottish Government's Drinking Water Quality Regulator.